Robbi, Tobbi und das Fliewatüüt

 Robbi, Tobbi und das Fliewatüüt is a popular German book for children by Boy Lornsen, first published in 1967.

-It was adapted into a screen play for television as well as into a radio play and two audio dramas.
+It was adapted into a screen play for television, a radio and two audio dramas.
 An audio book exists as well.

 Plot

 The book themes around the adventures of a pupil called Tobias Findteisen (nicknamed Tobbi) who accompanied the robot ROB 344–66/IIIa (nicknamed Robbi) to help with the latter's exam at robot school.
 The team travels in an all-in-one vehicle, designed by Tobbi and built by Robbi, to find answers to the exam's riddles all over the world.

 Tobbi calls this vehicle (which runs on juice from red raspberries, later substituted by cod liver oil) "Flie-wa-tüüt" because: